ykm7/mini-farm-tracker/README.md

 3. Randomise creation of task to minimise clashes (if the task lists are generated/sent to job queue in the same order )
     * Haven't done this step yet.

-## Security Considersations
+## Security Considerations

 ### Server

-- [x] CORS Security - Only production domains or local development URL is allows
+- [x] CORS Security - Only production domains or local development URL are allowed
-- [x] Currently on POST (or other insertion endpoints are available) so no current need for:
+- [x] Currently on POST (or other insertion endpoints are available,) so no current need for:
   - [x] Input validation
   - [x] Authentication - TODO as part of v2
 - [x] Encryption (passwords) TODO as part of v2 although would like to allow for 3rd party auth.
-~~[x] Rate limiting considered however given its not a publically supplied API (just supplies website) not likely all that benefical.~~
+~~[x] Rate limiting considered however, given it's not a publicly supplied API (just supplies website), not likely all that beneficial.~~
-~~[x] Concurrency limit added however doesn't actively deny the connection but rather logging spike so I can action.~~
+~~[x] Concurrency limit added,d however doesn't actively deny the connection but rather logging spikes so I can action.~~
 - [x] Rate limiting and concurrency limitation added focused on routes which are not supported.
   - This was prompted by some [`interesting`](#interesting-network-traffic) network traffic detected.
-  - **TODO** The concurrency limitation does not apply limitation across all instances rather on an instance basis
+  - **TODO** The concurrency limitation does not apply across all instances rather on an instance basis
     - This can be changed to:
-      - Use the redis to coordinate across instances, have to consider the tradeoffs.
+      - Use redis to coordinate across instances, and have to consider the tradeoffs.
-      - make further use of load balancer within DigitalOcean.
+      - Make further use of the load balancer within DigitalOcean.
 - [x] Project scanned with `gosec`.
     > gosec ./... [within `server` directory.]
-  - [x] Add github workflow to scan with gosec on `master` branch interactions.
+  - [x] Add GitHub workflow to scan with gosec on `master` branch interactions.
 ~~- [x] Implemented HSTS header following OWASP guidelines~~
 - [ ] TODO: learn more about OWASP + plus general on [blog by UpGuard on HSTS](https://www.upguard.com/blog/hsts)
 - [x] Shifted security headers to be controllable by Vercel.
   - Prompted by investigating why Lighthouse (and similar) where indicating the lack of the expected security headers.
-This is part of investigation into best practices.
+This is part of an investigation into best practices.

 ### WebUI